reactivesw/rest-test/README.md

 #### Method name
-By convention and convenience, feature methods are named with String literals which should includes test number, description about what you are going to test, arameters(optional), and expected result.
+By convention and convenience, feature methods are named with String literals which should includes test number, description about what you are going to test, parameters(optional), and expected result.
 For example:

 ``` groovy
     def "Test1: create category with name and slug, should return 200 ok and category view"() {